coordinape/coordinape/src/icons/readme.md

 Those components are then placed in `/icons/__generated`

-Icons should be referenced in Figma Design Library, and utility icons can be added from Feather: https://feathericons.com/
+All icons should be referenced in Figma Design Library, and utility icons can be added from Feather: https://feathericons.com/

-Simply add the new needed Feather svg to the `feather/` and run `yarn update-icons`

-Custom icons from our Figma can be added to `brands/` or `custom/`
+Feather icon export settings:

+* Size: 24px
+* Stroke: 2px
+* Color: currentColor

+NOTE: Some icons, especially multi-color icons, will benefit from the prop: `nostroke`.
+In an ideal world, all of our icons would use either fill OR stroke, but we're not there yet.